Witches of Mystic Hollow, Book One

 “I can’t just ask him,” Chloe says, her cheeks turning as red as ripe tomatoes.

 “Because,” Chloe says stubbornly.
 “So, are you going to help me or not?”

 I sigh.
 “I guess I could ask Logan,” I say.
 What would be the harm in asking?
 “But I obviously can’t promise you anything more than that,” I say quickly.

-Chloe seems relieved though, and her cheeks start returning to their normal shade.
+Chloe seems relieved, and her cheeks start returning to their normal shade.
 “Great,” she says.
 “Let me know how it goes.”

-We start walking toward school together, and almost make it all the way to the front gate, when suddenly my big sister instincts wake up.
+We start walking toward school together, and almost make it all the way to the front gate, when suddenly my big sister instincts kick in.
 “Wait a minute,” I say.
 “Isn’t Derek two years older than you?
 He’s in the same year as Logan.
 He’s a senior, and you’re a sophomore.”

 I give up.
 No one remembers that I’m going to a sleepover tonight.
 If I come home tomorrow and the house is filled with police officers and sniffer dogs, that will so not be my fault.